laravel/docs/errors.md

 <a name="renderable-exceptions"></a>
 ### Reportable and Renderable Exceptions

-Instead of defining custom reporting and rendering behavior in your application's `boostrap/app.php`, you may define `report` and `render` methods directly on your application's exceptions.
+Instead of defining custom reporting and rendering behavior in your application's `boostrap/app.php` file, you may define `report` and `render` methods directly on your application's exceptions.
 When these methods exist, they will automatically be called by the framework:

     <?php